gajdamaka/pinmap/README.md

 # Pin Map

-Collect addresses with an ability to display them on the map.
+Collect addresses with an ability to display them on the Google map.

 ## Main features